Home » Houseplants » Spider Plant » 10 Signs Your Spider Plant Is Dying (And What to Do)

 Cause: Salt or Mineral Buildup

-Over time, salts and minerals from water and fertilizer can accumulate on the surface of the soil, forming a white crust.
-This can eventually lead to root issues and hinder the plant’s ability to absorb water and nutrients.
+Over time, salts and minerals from the water and fertilizer you’ve used can build up on the surface of the soil.
+This looks like a white crust.
+It can eventually lead to problems with the roots which stops your spider plant from absorbing water and nutrients properly.

 10. Infestation by Pests